Logo Dark

 Step 4: Strapi configures its API Routes

 By default, Strapi creates RESTful and GraphQL API routes for any content type that has been created.
-Though you may require specific routes or permission to restrict access to the API.
+You might need to ask for specific routes or permissions to restrict access to the API as well.

 Custom API Routes

-If you want to use specific business logic, you can create custom routes for your API by changing the route configuration in Strapi.
-This is useful if your repository requires custom workflows or data management.
+If you want to use some specific rules that run inside your business and control things, you can personalize the paths of your API by tinkering with some route settings in Strapi.
+This is handy if your repository needs custom workflows or data management and things like that.

 Configure Permissions

 Strapi enables authors to control access based on roles.
-This means they can limit who can view or edit content.
+That means they can control who can see or edit the content.
 For instance, only authorized users might be allowed to order or see certain data.

 Step 5: Integrate Strapi with Nuxt.js

-With the backend geared up, we now need to combine it with the frontend.
-We'll use Axios to deal with API requests between Nuxt.Js and Strapi.
+With all the backend ready to rock, now we need to put it together with the front end.
+We'll use Axios to deal with API requests between Nuxt.js and Strapi.

 Install Axios